mongodb/docs-realm/source/includes/tip-realm-query-language-reference-examples.rst

-.. tip:: Realm Query Language Reference & Examples
+.. seealso:: Realm Query Language Reference & Examples

    Refer to the :ref:`Realm Query Language Reference <realm-query-language>` for more information about syntax, usage and limitations.